gregerspoulsen/artisan_tools/doc/source/getting_started.md

 Versioning happens through two files `RELEASE` and `VERSION`. `RELEASE` holds the next intended version and should be tracked by source control.
-`VERSION` holds the current version and is generated using the `at version update` command. `VERSION` should not be tracked by source control.
+`VERSION` holds the current version, functionality using the version should read from this file or register a hook for updates elsewhere. `VERSION` is generated using the `at version update` command and should not be tracked by source control.
+If `at version update` is run in non-release mode additional build information is added.

 With the two files `artisan.yml` and `RELEASE` you can start using the basic functionality in artisan-tools.